 Twin Peaks Patrol Station

-Currently, the Twin Peaks Station has 17 sworn deputies, two detectives, five sergeants, and one Captain.
-In addition, the station has seven professional employees.
+Currently, the Twin Peaks Station has 17 deputies, two detectives, five sergeants, one Lieutenant and one Captain.
+In addition, the station has seven professional staff employees.

-The Twin Peaks Station has a dedicated group of citizen volunteers who provide an immeasurable amount of services to the community.
-These volunteers include the Citizens on Patrol, Search and Rescue, Sheriff’s Reserves and Explorer Scouts.
+The Twin Peaks Station has a dedicated group of citizen volunteers who provide an immeasurable number of services to the community.
+These volunteers include the Citizens on Patrol, Search and Rescue, Sheriff’s Reserves, and the Explorer program.
 These groups donate tens of thousands of volunteer hours to the residents of the mountain communities.
-Although affiliated with the Sheriff’s Department they are largely self-sustaining.
-Funds for equipment and programs are raised through events such as the annual Twin Peaks Sheriff’s Station Volunteer Golf Tournament held at the prestigious Lake Arrowhead Country Club and the Citizens on Patrol wood program.
+Although part of the Sheriff’s Department they are largely self-sustaining.
+Funds for equipment and programs are raised through events such as the semi-annual Twin Peaks Sheriff’s Station Volunteer Golf Tournament held at the prestigious Lake Arrowhead Country Club and the Citizens on Patrol wood program.

-It is the mission of the Twin Peaks Station to provide the highest level of service to residents and visitors alike and to make the mountain communities a safe and healthy environment.
+It is the mission of the Twin Peaks Station to provide the highest level of service to residents and visitors alike and to make the mountain communities a safe and healthy place to live and visit.